 Use tools that can help you speed up the process

 As you can see, there are many rules which you should keep an eye on when picking the name of your tech site.
-In the end, the name will become your asset – so it’s worth investing the time up front to find the right one.
+In the end, the name will become your asset – so it’s worth investing the time upfront to find the right one.

-Luckily, there are tools which you can use to speed up the process.
+Luckily, there are tools that you can use to speed up the process.
 If you look at this tool and its sample domain search results, you will see that some tools can not only show you which TLDs are available and which are taken but also provide you with some cool ideas for domains with the best TLDs for your targeted industry.

 One other thing – whatever you do, don’t leave the decision to getting the domain name to the very last moment.
 The tech space is already crowded, and good domain names are disappearing every day!
 If you’ve been brainstorming the perfect domain name but haven’t taken any action yet, it’s definitely the right time to do so.